Annie Baker: Style and recognition

-Time Out New York wrote in 2008 that Baker "creates normal individuals coping with everyday issues in their small-town lives," and that her play Body Awareness "marks the arrival of a new playwright who would seem to fit the quirky bill, but aims for sincerity instead.
+Time Out New York wrote in 2008 that Baker "creates normal individuals coping with everyday issues in their small-town lives" and that her play Body Awareness "marks the arrival of a new playwright who would seem to fit the quirky bill, but aims for sincerity instead.
 Even though there's goofiness aplenty in her work, [she] sticks to straightforward narrative and simple dialogue.
 The writing isn't superficially clever, it's smart."
 The New Yorker said Baker "wants life onstage to be so vivid, natural, and emotionally precise that it bleeds into the audience’s visceral experience of time and space.
-Drawing on the immediacy of overheard conversation, she has pioneered a style of theatre made to seem as untheatrical as possible, while using the tools of the stage to focus audience attention...."
-The website The Daily Beast found that, "Baker’s skill is to make us work hard as an audience to make our own sense of her play[s] — the best, most enriching way to view any theatrical performance.
+Drawing on the immediacy of overheard conversation, she has pioneered a style of theatre made to seem as untheatrical as possible, while using the tools of the stage to focus audience attention".
+The Daily Beast wrote, "Baker’s skill is to make us work hard as an audience to make our own sense of her play—the best, most enriching way to view any theatrical performance.
 Baker’s works are not for those who want easy, A-leads-to-B plots, and spoon-fed meanings...
 Baker, as all great playwrights do, is holding a mirror up to us all."